Degenerative Joint Disease

 Splints and Braces

 Joints that have become weak as a result of osteoarthritis might benefit from the support of a splint or brace.
 Some of these devices prevent the joints from moving, while others allow some movement.
-A splint or brace should be used only at the recommendation of a physician.
+A splint or brace should be used only at the recommendation of a medical provider.

-Surgery is for severe cases of osteoarthritis that are not relieved by any other treatments.
+Surgery should only be used for severe cases of osteoarthritis that are not relieved by any other treatments.

 - Joint replacement (arthroplasty): The damaged joint surfaces are removed and replaced with plastic and metal devices.
 The joints most commonly replaced with this kind of surgery are the knee and hip.
 Replaced knees and hips can last as long as 20 years.